 Nike shares on track to hit record high as sales get post-lockdown boost

-June 25 (Reuters) - Shares of Nike Inc (NKE.N) surged 12% on Friday and were set to open at a record high after the sportswear giant forecast full-year sales of more than $50 billion, riding on pent-up demand for sneakers and athletic gear from U.S. shoppers.
+(Reuters) - Shares of Nike Inc surged 12% on Friday and were set to open at a record high after the sportswear giant forecast full-year sales of more than $50 billion, riding on pent-up demand for sneakers and athletic gear from U.S. shoppers.

 “The strong momentum in Nike’s brand globally is more than offsetting pressure in China and supply chain constraints,” Telsey Advisory analyst Cristina Fernandez said.